Houston Bus Accident Attorney

 What Damages Can I Recover in a Bus Accident Claim?

-Major bus operators are legally required to carry a multi-million-dollar liability insurance policy but will often offer little in injury compensation.
-It is best to discuss any settlement with an injury attorney before agreeing to or signing anything from a bus company’s insurance carrier.
+Major bus operators are legally required to carry a multi-million-dollar liability insurance policy but will often offer little in compensation to an injury victim.
+It is best to discuss any settlement with a personal injury lawyer before agreeing to or signing anything from a bus company’s insurance carrier.

-In most accident cases, compensation for bus accident injuries includes both economic and non-economic damages.
+In most accident cases, compensation for bus crash injuries includes both economic and non-economic damages.
 Economic damages for injuries are easily measurable items such as:

 - Lost wages due to time off work